Common driving offences

 Exceeding the speed limit

-- Speeding fines are currently too low to have any significant impact on driver behaviour.
+- Speeding fines are too low to change behaviour significantly.

 - Extreme speed (e.g. 20 mph+ over the limit) should be treated as dangerous driving in the first instance.

-- The drink-drive blood alcohol limit should be lowered in England, Wales and Northern Ireland from 80mg/100ml to not more than 50mg/100ml, in line with most European countries and Scotland.
-Novice drivers should not be allowed to drink at all before driving.
+- The drink-drive blood alcohol limit should be lowered in England, Wales and Northern Ireland from 80mg/100ml to not more than 50mg/100ml.

 - Alcohol interlocks should be fitted in offenders’ vehicles.
 If successful, the measure should be extended.